aous72/OpenJPH/README.md

 # Compiling #

 The code employs the *cmake* tool to generate a variety of build enviroments.
+A visual studio code container is included for building using the visual studio code remote conatiners add in (highly recommended)

 **For Linux**